-Additional hand sanitizing stations will be available to patrons

-Bathrooms should be disinfected after use.
-Disinfect any high-traffic areas, such as doorknobs, counters, etc.
+- Additional hand sanitizing stations will be available to patrons and employees. - Bathrooms should be disinfected after use. - Disinfect any high-traffic areas, such as doorknobs, counters, etc.

-Point-of-sale equipment will be frequently cleaned and disinfected.
-Protective screens may be installed at the discretion of each

-Teller windows must be at least 6 feet apart.
+- Point-of-sale equipment will be frequently cleaned and disinfected. - Protective screens may be installed at the discretion of each institution. - Teller windows must be at least 6 feet apart. - Pens should be disinfected after use.